-In addition to the need for moving I will add a parameter by creating causal contrast to propel the player’s meaning-making in the position of being an actor.
+In addition to the need for moving, I will add a parameter by creating causal contrast to propel the player’s meaning-making in the position of being an actor.

 Due to vanity among the superstars who love the limelight, a movement saving the circus can only be done from the position of being the manager, which triggers the player’s meaning-making finding strategies to make it to the top of the hierarchy (player’s call).

-Will the circus, driven by orcs from Middle-Earth, be considered as a new take on Tolkien’s world within the story/narrative genre?
+Will the circus, driven by orcs from Middle-Earth, be considered a new take on Tolkien’s world within the story/narrative genre?
 Or will it require a license based on the dynamic and procedural modeling of the actor-objects behavior over time?

-Let’s break the linear plotline leading to an ending of alternative outcomes based on the player’s goal reaching the top of the hierarchy.
+Let’s break the linear plotline leading to an ending of alternative outcomes based on the player’s goal of reaching the top of the hierarchy.